-How to Use Facebook Open Graph Apps for Marketing Through the Ticker and Timeline At f8 in September 2011, Facebook introduced three major changes to the site: Open Graph applications, the home page Ticker, and the profile Timeline.
+How to Use Facebook Open Graph Apps for Marketing Through the Ticker and Timeline.
+At f8 in September 2011, Facebook introduced three major changes to the site: Open Graph applications, the home page Ticker, and the profile Timeline.

+It also contains more strategies and examples for how to gain traffic and users by integrating the Open Graph into Page tab apps, canvas apps, and websites.
+Overview of Ticker, Timeline, and Open Graph Apps.
+Facebook’s ‘Project Spartan’: A covert, web-based rival to Apple’s App Store.
 Just after its scoop about Facebook‘s “secret” new photo-sharing app for iPhone, TechCrunch is now reporting that the social networking giant plans to release an HTML5-based application platform, known internally as “Project Spartan,” that would entirely circumvent the Apple App Store.
-Facebook’s ‘Project Spartan’: A covert, web-based rival to Apple’s App Store

-Jobvite’s New Facebook Recruiting App Suggests Friends to Refer Jobvite today launches a new Facebook application that notifies users of suggestions of friends to refer to job openings.
+The platform will reportedly run entirely through the iOS mobile Safari browser, rather than as a stand-alone app (which would require Apple’s approval).
+Jobvite’s New Facebook Recruiting App Suggests Friends to Refer.
+Jobvite today launches a new Facebook application that notifies users of suggestions of friends to refer to job openings.

 Users can view friends the app has determined are a good fit based on their profile information, then send them a personalized invite to submit their resume.
 Companies that license the Jobvite app and get their employees to install and use it may be able to reduce recruitment costs and find top talent by making it easier for employees to recommend openings to friends.
 This can increase the volume of employee-referred applicants, which recruiters generally find to be the applicants with the highest potential.
 Job seekers can also apply for jobs through the Jobvite app and check back to see if a potential employer has reviewed them.